 With today’s growing freight industry, many individuals and families are interested in launching their own trucking company.
 Although trucking can be a highly competitive market, new trucking businesses are finding success all over the country.
-Here are a few how-to tips from the U.S. Small Business Administration and other resources to consider:
+Follow these steps from the U.S. Small Business Administration and other resources before you get started:

 - Research how you would start any company.
 Understand first the business basics of traditional business start-ups and then focus on trucking.
 Study how much working capital will be needed and investigate funding sources.